Oslo: 1900–present

-In 1948, Oslo merged with Aker, a municipality which surrounded the capital and which was 27 times larger, thus creating the modern, vastly enlarged Oslo municipality.
-At the time, Aker was a mostly affluent, green suburban community, and the merger was unpopular in Aker.
+The city and municipality used the name Kristiania until 1 January 1925 when the original name of Oslo was restored.
+This was because Norway became fully independent in 1905, and Norwegians argued that a name memorializing a Danish king (Christian IV of Denmark) was inappropriate as the name of the capital of their country.

 The municipality developed new areas such as Ullevål garden city (1918–1926) and Torshov (1917–1925).
 City Hall was constructed in the former slum area of Vika from 1931 to 1950.
-The municipality of Aker was incorporated into Oslo in 1948, and suburbs were developed, such as Lambertseter (from 1951).
-Aker Brygge was constructed on the site of the former shipyard Akers Mekaniske Verksted, from 1982 to 1998.
+In 1948, Oslo merged with Aker, a municipality which surrounded the capital and was 27 times larger, thus creating the modern, vastly enlarged Oslo municipality.
+At the time, Aker was a mostly affluent, green suburban community, and the merger was unpopular in Aker.
+Other suburbs, such as Lambertseter, began to be developed in the 1950s.
+Aker Brygge was constructed on the site of the former shipyard, Akers Mekaniske Verksted, from 1982 to 1998.

-The city and municipality used the name Kristiania until 1 January 1925 when the name changed to Oslo.
-Oslo was the name of an eastern suburb – it had been the site of the city centre, until the devastating 1624 fire.
-King Christian IV of Denmark ordered a new city built with his own name; Oslo remained a poor suburb outside the city border.
-In the early-20th century, Norwegians argued that a name memorialising a Danish king was inappropriate as the name of the capital of Norway, which became fully independent in 1905.

 Norway was invaded by Germany on 9 April 1940.
-Efforts to stop the invasion, most notably the sinking of Blücher, delayed the occupation of Oslo for a few hours which allowed King Haakon to escape the city.
+Efforts to stop the invasion, most notably the sinking of the Blücher, delayed the occupation of Oslo for several hours which allowed King Haakon to escape the city.
 Oslo remained occupied throughout the war until Germany capitulated in 1945.
 During this time, the occupying troops were harried by saboteurs in acts of resistance.
 On 31 December 1944, allied bombers missed their intended target and hit a tram, resulting in 79 civilian deaths.

 During the 2011 Norway attacks, Oslo was hit by a bomb blast that ripped through the Government Quarter, damaging several buildings including the building that houses the Office of the Prime Minister.
 Eight people died in the bomb attack.

-On 25 June 2022, two people were killed and 21 others injured in a mass shooting at three sites, which was being treated by the police as an act of Islamic terrorism.
+On 25 June 2022, two people were killed and 21 others injured in a mass shooting.
+An Iranian-born Norwegian citizen was subsequently charged with "aggravated terrorism".

+The city has continued to expand.
+For a few years, new large scale housing areas and infrastructure projects are being built and planned across the city, notably in Hasle, Helsfyr,Bjørvika, Nydalen and Sinsen, this is increasing the density in and around Ring 2 and Ring 3.
+The Fornebu line on the metro is under construction as of 2024, and further subway lines crossing the inner city are being planned.